rwnicholas/Systemd-Nvidia-Entry/README.md

 # Systemd-Nvidia-Entry
 * Hi, the idea from switching on boot is from [Grub-Nvidia-Entry](https://github.com/Superdanby/Grub-Nvidia-Entry).
 This is a fork to implement this method on systemd.
-* I'm trying this using Solus OS, but I believe that others system will work properly.
+* I'm trying this using Solus OS, but I believe that others systems can work with some tweaks.
 ## Prerequisites
 *   UEFI
 *   Nvidia driver